LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/troubleshooting.reporting.md

 date: 2019-02-26 12:03:37 +0000

 ---
-## Missing Excel export button in Report Builder
+## Missing Excel export button in Report Builder and cannot export dashboards

-The client is unable to export Report Builder reports from any of the Report Builder dashboards.

-**The reason this happens is:**
+### Cause:

 The user does not see the visualization headers that contain the Export options menu (at the top right corner).